Diamond Certified Experts: Auto Body Care

 Scratch and chip repair

 Preventive measures can go a long way toward protecting your car’s body, but when damage does occur, you’ll need to know how to address it.
 Depending on the extent of the damage, you may be able to repair paint scratches and chips yourself.
-According to Alex Rodriguez of A-Rod Auto Collision, some minor scratches don’t even require additional paint—they can simply be polished out.
+According to Tom Trago of Anchor Auto Body, some minor scratches don’t even require additional paint—they can simply be polished out.

-For repairing deeper surface scratches, you’ll need to employ a more involved procedure.
-Phil Chadd of Phil’s Auto Body gives his 3-step technique:
+For deeper surface scratches, you’ll need to employ a more involved procedure.
+Mr. Chadd gives his 3-step technique:

 1. Use a combination of ultra-fine grit sandpaper and soapy water to remove the scratch.